-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A ESTHETICS: Would the project: a.
 Have a substantial adverse effect on a scenic vista?
 Discussion: b.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
 Discussion: c.
-Substantially degrade the existing visual character or quality of the site and its surroundings?
-Discussion: d.
+Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes Discussion: d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-(Sources: 1, 2, 10) Discussion: res Eve mo inc Ca for II.
+(Sources: 1, 2, 10) \boxtimes Discussion: reso Eva mod incl Cal fore II.
 AGRICULTURE AND FORESTRY RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the State's inventory of forest land, including the forest and Range Assessment Project and the forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
 Discussion: b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-Discussion: \boxtimes 2 TO MODIONI
+Discussion:

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
 Conflict with existing zoning for, or cause rezoning of, forest, land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 5114(g))?
 Discussion: d.
-Result in the loss of forest land or conversion of forest land to non-forest use?
-Discussion: e.
+Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes Discussion: e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-Discussion: AIR QUALITY: Where available, the significant or air pollution control district may be relied u a.
+Discussion: AIR QUALITY: Where available, the signific or air pollution control district may be relied u a.
 Conflict with or obstruct implementation of the applicable air quality plan?
-(Source: 11) Discussion: b.
+(Source: 11) \boxtimes Discussion: b.
 Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
 (Source: 11) \boxtimes Discussion: c.
 Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
-(Source: 11) Discussion: The purpose of the project is to bring the Housing Element into conformance with State Housing Element Law while maintaining conformance with the General Plan.
-As noted in the Project Description, the proposed amendments to the Housing Element do not plan for any additional development above the amounts (i.e. numbers of dwelling units), types, and locations set forth in the December 2003 General Plan as amended.
+(Source: 11)